ELECTRIC GUITAR PARTS, SOLOS, FILLS, RHYTHMS, LAYERS AND TEXTURES

 Q: Tell us about a project you worked on you are especially proud of and why.
 What was your role?

-A: I had the pleasure of playing on the upcoming single "Carry Me" by Edinburgh Indie Rock artist, "Lachlan".
+A: I had the pleasure of playing on the upcoming single "Relay" by Edinburgh Indie Rock artist, "Lachlan".
 The musicianship and production is on a very high level and I feel that the project pushed me to carefully consider the guitar tones that I used to fit but contrast with the other guitar that was already there.
 Mixed and Mastered by Jamie Martin from Venice Of The North Studio (Gerry Cinnamon, Make Sparks, Gary Johnstone)

 Q: What are you working on at the moment?